 Welcome to my very own little piece of Wonderland….also known as my “office”!

 I purchased this vintage radio cabinet about 8 years ago.
-I originally painted it a deep mediterranean blue and used it as a key cabinet in our foyer.
+I originally painted it a deep Mediterranean blue and used it as a key cabinet in our foyer (see the radio cabinet before).
 When we made the change to “grey” in our home…we moved it into my office.
+See the brown to gray transformation in my foyer, my dining room AND my bedroom!!
 I placed it dead center on my gallery wall and decided to make it a feature piece in that space.

 I chose the simple color design of black, white and gold.
 Which brings me to the sole purpose of this blog post!